 Backstage Spotlight is one of a number of educational programs run under the AT&T Performing Arts Center’s Open Stages initiative.
 These programs provide exclusive access to the venues within the Center – Winspear Opera House, Wyly Theatre, Strauss Square and Sammons Park – for students from the Dallas Independent School District with an interest in the arts.

-Bank of America has connected with the Center since 2009, most recently awarding $50,000 to support Backstage Spotlight.
+Bank of America has partnered with the Center since 2009, and has provided $50,000 annually to support Backstage Spotlight.
 The grant covers food tickets and transportation for student participants, as well as equipment and staff resources.
 Students may have the opportunity to attend a performance, where they witness the final execution of work in which they have been involved.
 Last year, students were invited backstage during a production of “War Horse” to see how technicians controlled the show’s large puppet horses.

-“Education’s a big part of the vision for this complex; I see the Backstage Spotlight program as just the beginning,” said Laura Whitley, Consumer Banking Services Executive for Bank of America.
+“Education’s a big part of the vision for this complex; I see the Backstage Spotlight program as just the beginning,” said Richard Holt, Dallas market president for Bank of America.
 “The arts have always been an important part of a full, rich community.
 This is filling in an absolutely critical gap in our education system nationwide.”